Gretna, Nebraska

 Gretna is a city in Sarpy County, Nebraska, United States.
-The population was 4,441 at the 2010 census.
+It is part of the Omaha metropolitan area and considered a suburban bedroom community for Omaha.
+The city's population was 5,083 at the 2020 census and estimated to be 9,071 in 2022.

 History

 Gretna started shortly after the Burlington Railroad built a short line between Omaha and Ashland in the summer of 1886.
 Advent of the village of Gretna on this new laid rail line was the cue for the exit of the nearby trading post of Forest City, which had existed since 1856.
-In its day, Forest City, located 2.5 miles southwest of where Gretna now stands, was a flourishing and busy place, but it was doomed by the rail road which passed it by.
-The only marker that exists today to show the site of old Forest City is the cemetery (Holy Sepulcher) which is located a little to the east of what was the center of activity in the settlement.
-Names that were prominent in the beginnings of Forest City were the families of William Langdon, John Thomas and John Conner.
+In its day, Forest City, located 2.5 miles southwest of where Gretna now stands, was a flourishing and busy place, but it was doomed by the railroad which passed it by.
+The only markers that exist today to show the site of old Forest City is the cemetery (Holy Sepulchre) which is located a little to the east of what was the center of activity in the settlement and the 1886 homestead originally owned by the Schnack Family and located on Schnack Acres at 234th St. Names that were prominent in the beginnings of Forest City were the families of Adolph Schnack, William Langdon, John Thomas and John Conner.

 The Lincoln Land Company, recognizing the potential of the site, surveyed and platted the town site of Gretna in 1887.
 The village was incorporated by July 10, 1889.
-The name suggests Scotland's Gretna Green, the ancestral county of some of the earliest settlers.
+The name suggests Scotland's Gretna Green, the place of origin of some of the earliest settlers.